-Virginia Passalacqua is an expert in EU law, migration law, and legal mobilization, which she investigates with a law in context perspective.
+Virginia Passalacqua is an expert in EU law, migration, and legal mobilization, which she investigates from a law and society perspective.
 She is interested in understanding how social movements and civil society actors use litigation at the EU level and, vice versa, how EU law impacts social justice, discrimination, and minorities’ rights.

 Virginia holds a degree in law (cum laude) from the University of Bologna and a Ph.D. in EU law from the European University Institute, where she worked under the supervision of Professor Bruno de Witte.
 Her dissertation, Legal mobilization and the judicial construction of EU migration law, was awarded the Mauro Cappelletti Prize for the Best EUI Thesis in Comparative Law and her paper, “Altruism, Euro-Expertise and Open EU Legal Opportunity Structure: Empirical Insights on Legal Mobilization Before the CJEU in the Migration Field” was awarded the Ius Commune Prize 2020.
 Virginia’s work features in European and American journals such as Common Market Law Review, European Constitutional Law Review, and Law and Development Review.

-As an Emile Noël Fellow, Virginia will work on her book on legal mobilization for migrant rights, where she sheds light on why civil society actors mobilize EU law in some countries but not in others
+As an Emile Noël Fellow, Virginia will work on her book on legal mobilization for migrant rights, where she addresses the question of why civil society actors engage in EU litigation for migrant rights in some countries but not in others.